caseyg/awesome/TOPICS.md

 *   [liabru/matter-js](https://github.com/liabru/matter-js) - a 2D rigid body physics engine for the web ▲● ■

 *   [cdnjs/cdnjs](https://github.com/cdnjs/cdnjs) - 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.

-## generative-ui

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React + Angular.
-Makers of the AG-UI Protocol

 ## language-model